astroHaoPeng/SPACEofPHD/source/_posts/note-bishop-pattern-2006.md

 (p30) Variables such as $\alpha$, which controls the distribution of model parameters, are called <mark>hyperparameters</mark>.

 (p30) Finding the most probable value of $\bm{w}$ given the data by maximing the posterior distribution is called <mark>maximum posterior, MAP</mark>.

+(p120) <mark>Parametric approach</mark> to density modelling:
+the use of probability distributions having specific functional forms governed by a small number of parameters whose values are to be determined from a data set.

+(p120) <mark>Nonparametric approaches</mark> to density estimation that make few assumptions about the form of the distribution.

+(p165) empirical Bayes (statistics) == type 2 maximum likelihood (statistics) == generalized maximum likelihood (statistics) == evidence approximation (machine learning)

 # 疑问